x06lan/OOP/README.md

 ### Week 2 9/19 - Get Started with the HelloWolrd Examples to be Familiar with Unit Test

-Suggesting reading : following links & [Slide](https://css-gitlab.csie.ntut.edu.tw/109000000/oop2021f/-/blob/master/0.%20Course%20Material/OOP_Week_2.pdf) & CH 2
+Suggesting reading : Slieds in MS teams & CH 2

+Homework : Follow the slides to setup environment (09/23 24:00) & Sumbit code to gitlab (09/30 24:00)

 ### Week 1 - Introduction & Environment

-Setup Suggesting reading : CH 1
+Setup Suggesting reading : following links & CH 1

 In this semester, 3 things will be given to assist you in your future career.
 - [How To Solve It](http://htsicpp.blogspot.com/2014/08/introducing-how-to-solve-it-cpp.html) (Proposed by George Pólya)